nsidc/granule-metgen/README.md

-If collection metadata are unavailable either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `ini` file and the data files.
+If collection metadata are unavailable either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `.ini` file and the data files.

 ## Before Running MetGenC: Tips and Assumptions